stevenhuyn/blog/ubuntu-hopping.md

 ## Voidtool's Everything

 [Voidtool's everything](https://www.voidtools.com/) is a super duper useful tool on Windows for instant search of your whole filestylem.
-Useful for devs trying to find all their configuration files and stuff.x
+Useful for devs trying to find all their configuration files and stuff.

-[fsearch](https://github.com/cboxdoerfer/fsearch) This is a hairer app to install, but it should be pretty safe, problem is the search style isn't the same.
+[fsearch](https://github.com/cboxdoerfer/fsearch) is available as a PPA but it should be pretty safe, and was made to be an Everything alternative.

 ## Steam

 Honestly beautiful work.
-May need to explicitly set the Proton version
+May need to explicitly set the Proton version for certain games to help them continue to work.
+Elden Ring Neightreign FPS was dreadful though so cutting edge is a no go.
+Prepare to be a paitent gamer.

-## Remote Desktop
+## Remote Desktop/Tailscale

-Tailscale is a godsend mild learning curve with setting up permissions.
-It appears to launch before login so must be a system wide installation.
+Tailscale is a godsend albeit with a mild learning curve with setting up permissions.
+It appears to launch before login so it must be a system wide installation.
 Windows works seamlessly to remote into Ubuntu AND my trackpad shortcut to middle click actually works.
 Only huge bug I notice is huuge FPS drop about 5 minutes into the session, which my be alleviated by enabling the exit node?

+Tailscale also allows easy vscode SSH and Tunneling if I wanted a lighter connection.

+Remoting allows me to keep my 5 year old Surface Laptop 3 being useful.
+Developing with Rust is too heavy for it.

 ## Installing Applications